Rapptz/discord.py/docs/api.rst

         Messages were bulk deleted by a moderator.

+        When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`TextChannel` or :class:`Object` with the ID of the channel that was purged.

         When this is the action, the type of :attr:`~AuditLogEntry.extra` is set to an unspecified proxy object with one attribute: